aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Use [OSFMount](http://www.osforensics.com/tools/mount-disk-images.html) to mount the `casper-rw` file which is on the USB drive.

-Copy games to `/upper/home/ubuntu/DOS/` inside that filesystem.
+Copy games to `/upper/home/ubuntu/DOS/` inside that mount.

 When done, unmount the OSFMount.